tk-notes/lucas-meier-blog/content/posts/2021/07/signatures_from_identification/index.md

 $$

 We now have both a private key, $\textcolor{red}{a}$, and a public key, $\textcolor{blue}{A}$.
-Our public key acts as our identity, and the identification scheme lets us prove that know the corresponding private key.
+Our public key acts as our identity.
+The identification scheme lets us prove that know the corresponding private key.

 We also have an equation to verify the validity of our proof.